yeekangc/cloud-pak-for-applications/README.md

 **IMPORTANT : Please copy the token ,as you won’t be able to see it again! **

-Tekton :
+Tekton and why are we using it ?
 Tekton is a powerful yet flexible Kubernetes-native open-source framework for creating continuous integration and delivery (CI/CD) systems.
+We are using Tekton because it is a built in tool in Cloud Pak for Applications that connect our central repositry **github** and **Webhook** that lift and shift our application source code form local development to cloud.

 To know about it please visit [here](https://developer.ibm.com/articles/introduction-to-tekton-architecture-and-design/)

 Please follow below steps to intialize Tekton: